kb-dk/access-digital-objects/text-corpora.md

 [caveats](README.md#caveats) and [legal restrictions](README.md#licences--legalese) as the other services described.

 These APIs are work in progress.
-The search interface is not described yet.
+The search interface is not described yet, basically because it is not published yet.

 ## Text encoding